smizibon/qa_notes/PROJECT_CONTEXT.md

 - Reload window: Cmd+Shift+P → "Developer: Reload Window"

 **Lesson not loading**
-- Check filename matches exactly in switch statement
+- Error boundaries will show detailed error message in red box
+- Check browser console for detailed error with stack trace
 - Verify JSON is valid (no trailing commas, proper quotes)
-- Check browser console for detailed error
+- Check that all field types used in JSON are supported by renderer
+- Ensure arrays are actually arrays (use Array.isArray checks)

 **Styles not applying**
 - Verify Tailwind CDN link in `index.html`